Alert

 • If there are work restrictions identified as a result of the aggravation of the pre-existing condition.

-Note: To accept an aggravation of a pre-existing condition, there must be a work accident, a confirmed and documented presence of a pre-existing condition, and evidence to support the pre-existing condition was made worse by the work accident.
+Note: To accept an aggravation of a pre-existing condition, there must be a work accident or an extreme emotional reaction to a compensable injury/treatment for a compensable injury, a confirmed and documented presence of a pre-existing condition, and evidence to support the pre-existing condition was made worse by the work accident, compensable injury, or treatment for the compensable injury.

-Consider a referral to an internal consultant for a medical opinion, when additional assistance is needed to determine if a condition existed prior to the work accident and/or if the condition was worsened by the work accident.
+Consider a referral to an internal consultant for a medical or psychological opinion, when additional assistance is needed to determine if a condition existed prior to the work accident and/or if the condition was aggravated.
+Send the referral to a medical consultant, unless the worker has a long-standing or complex psychiatric/psychological condition.
+In that case, send the referral to a psychological consultant.

 Administrative tasks